dyegoe/aws-dockerized-app-postgres/README.md

 It has some adjustments:

-- Source code: to use environment vars.
+- Source code: edit `nodejam/config.py` to use environment vars.
-- Include a Dockerfile to build the image.
+- Include a Dockerfile to test and build the image.

+### Env vars

+- NOTEJAM_SECRET_KEY
+- DB_USER
+- DB_PASSWORD
+- DB_HOST
+- DB_NAME

 ## Requirements for execution